kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 * Install `etcd` per instructions in sig-testing [integration tests documentation]
 * Create two CSI `VolumeSnapshot`s backed by the CSI [host path driver].
-* Inject a mock handler in the `DifferentialSnapshot` listener
+* Inject a mock handler in the `VolumeSnapshotDelta` listener

 [integration tests documentation]: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/integration-tests.md#install-etcd-dependency
 [host path driver]: https://github.com/kubernetes-csi/csi-driver-host-path

-###### Test Suite 1 - Custom Resource Management
+###### Test Suite 1 - Validate Required Fields

 Test case 1:

-Create `DifferentialSnapshot` custom resource referencing the two base and target `VolumeSnapshot`s in the fixture.
+* Description: Create a `VolumeSnapshotDelta` custom resource referencing the two base and target `VolumeSnapshot`s in the fixture.
+Then send a HTTP request to the callback URL.

-Expected result: Custom resource created successfully with its `status` subresource updated to include callback URL and `url-ready` state.
+* Expected result: `status` subresource is updated with the new callback URL.
+The HTTP listener returns mock response payloads along with a HTTP 200 status code.

 Test case 2:

-Create `DifferentialSnapshot` custom resource referencing the target `VolumeSnapshot`, with the base `VolumeSnapshot` left empty.
+* Description: Create `VolumeSnapshotDelta` custom resource referencing the target `VolumeSnapshot`, with the base `VolumeSnapshot` left empty.
+Then send a HTTP request to the callback URL.

-Expected result: Custom resource created successfully with its `status` subresource updated to include callback URL and `url-ready` state.
+* Expected result: `status` subresource is updated with the new callback URL.
+The HTTP listener returns mock response payloads along with a HTTP 200 status code.

-Requirement: The base `VolumeSnapshot` is an optional field.
+* Requirement: The base `VolumeSnapshot` is an optional field.

 Test case 3:

-Create `DifferentialSnapshot` custom resource referencing the base `VolumeSnapshot`, with the target `VolumeSnapshot` left empty.
+* Description: Create `VolumeSnapshotDelta` custom resource referencing the base `VolumeSnapshot`, with the target `VolumeSnapshot` left empty.
+Then send a HTTP request to the callback URL.

-Expected result: Custom resource failed to be created.
-Its `status` subresource should not have the callback URL.
-Its state should be set to `failed` with a `NotFound` error message in the `error` field.
+* Expected result: `status` subresource is updated with the new callback URL.
+The HTTP listener returns with a HTTP 400 status code.

-Requirement: The target `VolumeSnapshot` is a required field.
+* Requirement: The target `VolumeSnapshot` is a required field.

 Test case 4:

-Create `DifferentialSnapshot` custom resource referencing non-existing base and target `VolumeSnapshot`s.
+* Description: Create `VolumeSnapshotDelta` custom resource referencing a non-existing base and target `VolumeSnapshot`s.
+Then send a HTTP request to the callback URL.

-Expected result: Custom resource failed to be created.
-Its `status` subresource should not have the callback URL.
-Its state should be set to `failed` with a `NotFound` error message in the `error` field.
+* Expected result: `status` subresource is updated with the new callback URL.
+The HTTP listener returns with a HTTP 400 status code.

-Requirement: The target `VolumeSnapshot` is a required field.
+* Requirement: The target `VolumeSnapshot` is a required field.

+###### Test Suite 2 - Resource Update And Deletion

-Test case 5:
+Test case 1:

-Update an existing `DifferentialSnapshot` custom resource to reference a different target `VolumeSnapshot`.
+* Description: Update an existing `VolumeSnapshotDelta` custom resource to reference a different target `VolumeSnapshot`.

-Expected result: Custom resource is updated successfully.
+* Expected result: Custom resource is updated successfully.
 Its `status` subresource is updated to include callback URL and `url-ready` state.

-Test case 6:
+Test case 2:

-Delete an existing `DifferentialSnapshot` custom resource.
+* Description: Delete an existing `VolumeSnapshotDelta` custom resource.

-Expected result: Custom resource is deleted successfully.
+* Expected result: Custom resource is deleted successfully.

-###### Test Suite 2 - HTTP Listener
+###### Test Suite 3 - HTTP Listener

 Test case 1:

-Send a HTTP request with a fake `Authorisation` bearer token to the `DifferentialSnapshot` listener's fake handler.
+Send a HTTP request with a fake `Authorisation` bearer token to the `VolumeSnapshotDelta` listener's fake handler.

-Expected result: The listener should return a HTTP 200 `OK` status code.
+* Expected result: The listener should return a HTTP 200 `OK` status code.

 Test case 2:

-Send a HTTP request without an  `Authorisation` bearer token to the `DifferentialSnapshot` listener's fake handler.
+* Description: Send a HTTP request without an  `Authorisation` bearer token to the `VolumeSnapshotDelta` listener's fake handler.

-Expected result: The listener should return a HTTP 403 `Forbidden` status code.
+* Expected result: The listener should return a HTTP 403 `Forbidden` status code.

 ##### e2e tests